MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 1. Snapshot all Persistent Disks the source VM
 2. Create new Persistent Disks in the destination zone, restored from snapshots
-3. Create a new VM in destination zone, and attach new persistent disks
+3. Create a new VM in the destination zone, and attach new persistent disks
 4. Assign static IP to new VM
 5. Update references to VM
 6. Delete snapshot, original Persistent Disks, and original VM